DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 * `-s/--spack`: Install a local Spack instance in the work area.
 This will allow you to install and load whatever Spack packages you wish into your work area.

-* `-c/--clone-pyvenv`: By default, the Python virtual environment your work area uses is in the release area on cvmfs.
+* `-c/--clone-pyvenv`: Use this if you wish to develop a Python package.
+By default, the Python virtual environment your work area uses is in the release area on cvmfs.
 However, if you choose this option, `dbt-create` will actually copy this virtual environment over to your work area, thereby giving you write permission.

 * `-i/--install-pyvenv`: With this option, there will be compilation/installation of python modules using the `pyvenv_requirements.txt` in the release directory.
 This is typically slower than cloning, but not always.
 You can take further control by combining it with the `-p <requirements file>` argument, though it's unlikely as a typical developer that you'd want a non-standard set of Python packages.